• Skip to primary navigation

 A hand lifts a fall themed muffin cup from the muffin tin lined with them.

-In a large bowl, combine flour, sugar, baking powder, spices and salt, set aside.
+In a large mixing bowl, combine flour, sugar, baking powder, spices and salt, set aside.

 A 4 part image showing the dry ingredients being mixed together.

-In a medium bowl, whisk togethers pumpkin puree, eggs, milk, maple syrup, melted butter/oil and vanilla until smooth.
+In a separate bowl (I use a medium bowl), whisk together pumpkin puree, eggs, milk, maple syrup, melted butter/oil and vanilla until smooth.

 Add pumpkin mixture all at once to the flour mixture.
 Stir just until moistened (batter should be slightly lumpy.)